 The scope of works statement and the functional specifications should always be part of the contract between the client and the contractor.

-According to the German Institute for Standardization (DIN) the statement of works is a ‘By a client through an order determined totality of the deliveriables and services to be provided by a contractor under a contract.’ („Vom Auftraggeber festgelegte Gesamtheit der Forderungen an die Lieferungen und Leistungen eines Auftragnehmers innerhalb eines Auftrages.“)
+The German Institute for Standardization (DIN) defines the the statement of works in it's DIN 69901-5:2009-01 as ‘By a client through an order determined totality of the deliveriables and services to be provided by a contractor under an order.’ („Vom Auftraggeber festgelegte Gesamtheit der Forderungen an die Lieferungen und Leistungen eines Auftragnehmers innerhalb eines Auftrages.“)

 The Individual Competence Baseline (ICB) does not explicitly name a statement of works.
 Instead, it only speaks of "project scope" and "deliverables".